CaioCeretta/udemy-chad-spring-boot/02-spring-core/section2-comments.md

             }
           ```

+  ## Lesson 12: Field Injection (Field Injections with Annotations and Autowiring)

     ● Spring Injection Types

       ○ Recommend by the spring.io development team
         ■ Constructor Injection: Required dependencies
         ■ Setter Injection: optional dependencies

       ○ Not recommended by the spring.io development team
         ■ Field Injection

       ○ Field Injection...
 No longer cool

         ■ In the early days, field injection was popular on Spring projects
           □ In recent years, it has fallen out of favor

         ■ In general, it makes the code harder to unit test

         ■ As a result, the spring.io team does not recommend field injection
           □ However, we still see it being used on legacy projects, and on old blog posts on the internet

         ■ Field injection is the idea of injecting dependencies by setting field values on our class directly (even private
         fields), and this is accomplished by using `Java Reflection`

         ■ Code example:

           ○ Configure the dependency injection with Autowired Annotation

             ```java
               package com.love2code...;

               import org.springframework.beans...;

               @RestController
               public class DemoController {
                 @Autowired
                 private Coach myCoach;

                 // no need for constructors or setters

                 @GetMapping("/dailyworkout")
                 public String getDailyWorkout() {
                   return myCoach.getDailyWorkout();
                 }

               }
             ```

             ■ With the @Autowired annotation on the attribute, Spring will inject a given coach implementation and it will
             do it behind the scenes even on a private field, automatically or directly set it on this controller.

             ■ We can notice that there is no need for constructors, no need for setters, Spring sets the field directly.

             ■ However, it is not recommended by the spring.io development team, since it makes the code harder to test.

+  ## Lesson 13: Qualifiers - Overview (Annotation Autowiring and Qualifiers)

+    ● Autowiring

+      u